 Let Pennants Flap

 Some people have had great success with the colored pennant strands that car dealerships make good use of.
 If need be, secure lengths of PVC pipe inside the boat and tie the pennant strands to them.
 Be sure that you place some of the pennant string close to the roosting area of the boat.
 Not only will the flapping of the pennants frighten the birds, but tying it near the roosting area prevents the gulls from having a good take-off area.
 You can also drape the boat with fishing net.
 Done correctly, it will withstand the coastal winds.
-Electronic Options

 A nearby garden supply store may have a motion-activated rain bird.
 Set that up on your boat and when a gull flies too close, it will get a shower.
 It may also accidentally soak another boater.
 If all else fails, try an electric fence charger and hook it up.
 A good barking watchdog can help also.